 Point Richmond is a charming town on the outskirts of Richmond, just before the Richmond Bridge, with plenty of free and cheap thrills to last you through the afternoon.
 My family always loves checking in on the fairy houses, splashing at the beach, and pushing through a small hike with promises of ice cream after.
 Here’s our Point Richmond highlights for you to check off your list:

-1. Little Point Richmond.
+1. Fairy Houses.
 The sweetest little fairy house hike up and down Washington Avenue.
 Young and old alike will enjoy the thrill of finding the many little fairy houses up and down the street.
 Such a magical little activity!
 And there’s a cute park on the street for snack time.

 2. The Plunge.
 The public swimming pool is enormous, clean, and not too cold.
 A perfect place to visit when the weather gets a little chilly but you still want to take a dip.
 Hours for family recreation swim are limited, so plan around them.